 Research Centre members

-Prof Jenny Kitzinger (School of Journalism, Media & Cultural Studies, Cardiff), Prof Celia Kitzinger (Sociology); Prof Keir Waddington (History, Cardiff), Dr Andrew Edgar (Philosophy, Cardiff), Dr Dai John (Pharmacy, Cardiff), Dr Julie Latchem-Hastings (Sociology, Cardiff), Dr Geraldine Latchem-Hastings (Health Sciences, Cardiff); Prof Frank Sengpiel (Neuroscience, Cardiff), Prof Daniel Kelly (Healthcare Sciences, Cardiff),” Jakki Cowley (Director of Empowerment Matters, an Advocacy and Mental Capacity Act resource provider); Sue Olley (Knowledge Exchange Fellow, Cardiff) Gillian Loomes (Sociology, Leeds), Prof Sue Wilkinson (Sociology, York).
+Prof Jenny Kitzinger (School of Journalism, Media & Cultural Studies, Cardiff), Prof Celia Kitzinger (Law, Cardiff); Prof Keir Waddington (History, Cardiff), Dr Andrew Edgar (Philosophy, Cardiff), Dr Dai John (Pharmacy, Cardiff), Dr Julie Latchem-Hastings (Sociology, Cardiff), Dr Geraldine Latchem-Hastings (Health Sciences, Cardiff); Prof Frank Sengpiel (Neuroscience, Cardiff), Jakki Cowley (Director of Empowerment Matters, an Advocacy and Mental Capacity Act resource provider); Sue Olley (Knowledge Exchange Fellow, Cardiff) Gillian Loomes (Sociology, Leeds), Prof Sue Wilkinson (Sociology, York).

 Associates and advisors: Nancy Berlinger (Hastings Centre), Jan Lavrijsen (specialist in complex and palliative care, Radboud University Nijmegen Medical Centre), Prof Phil Fennel (Law, Cardiff); Prof. Penney Lewis (Kings college London), Koonal Shah (Office of Health Economics), Dr Gabby Samuels (Brunel), Prof. Derick Wade (Consultant in Neurorehabilitation)